danvuk567/Global-Supply-Chain-Analysis/Python-Data-Exploration/readme.md

         df_sup.drop(columns=['order date (DateOrders)', 'shipping date (DateOrders)'], inplace=True)

 Now, let's look at how we can build a relational data model based on min and max unique values as a type of normalization technique.
-For Orders, let's look at the 1st set of columns to see which ones are unique to *Order Id* so they can split out into separate tables.
+For orders, let's look at the 1st set of columns to see which ones are unique to *Order Id* so they can split out into separate tables.

         df_ord1 = df_sup[['Type', 'Days for shipping (real)', 'Days for shipment (scheduled)', 'Delivery Status', 'Late_delivery_risk', 'Category Id', 'Category Name', 'Customer Name','Customer City',